ClonyPDF home

 Why was my German visa photo rejected even though it looked fine?

-Does a Germany visa photo expire?
+Does a German visa photo expire?

 Where can I get a Germany visa photo near me?